-Sorry folks this important topic is a bear-cat and cannot be fit into one manageable email, so I have broken it into a few different parts.
-I will keep the intro brief.
-After that we’ll talk about a specific type of recovery.
-Then we’ll talk about that specific type of recovery and cannabinoids.
-Therefore, feel free to skip ahead as needed.
-Over the past few years recovery has become one of the most important concepts in the fitness world.
-One might think that the type of workout, technique, intensity, and overall effort exuded during the workout might be the biggest factor in fitness, and they are right but with a twist.
-The frequency which an athlete can exude maximum effort during intense workouts is the differentiating factor.
-Okay that addresses effort and intensity but what about technique?
-If the technique is missing injury will ensue and recovery time will increase negating both intensity and effort.
+Over the past few years, recovery has become one of the most important concepts in the fitness world.
+One might think that the type of workout, technique, intensity and overall effort exuded during a workout might be the biggest factors in fitness..
+Although they might be right; but with a twist.
+The frequency in which an athlete can exude maximum effort during an intense workout is the differentiating factor.
+So that addresses effort and intensity, but what about technique?
+If technique is missing then injury will ensue and recovery time will increase, negating both intensity and effort.

 Additionally, more Delta-9 THC gets broken down in the liver than if you were to smoke or vape the Delta-9 THC.
 Delta-9 THC gets broken down in the liver to 11-hydroxy -THC, which is also a strong psychoactive.
 Therefore, people interact differently with edibles.
 People who have eaten edibles and have been strongly impacted by them often give me the hairy eye when I say, “cannabis extractions have a low absorption rate.”
 THC has a double whammy orally.
 Until next time, Stay healthy, my friends